 Here is a quick breakdown of the benefits of storytelling to your business:

 - Storytelling creates an emotional connection with your audience.

 Since the ages of the great Roman kingdom, stories have always been a great way to communicate.
 Even the bible uses stories to communicate.

 Telling a story to your audience activates up to seven areas in their mind.
 Among them is the zone that triggers emotions.

 For instance, when you tell your audience how you struggled to create a product that’ll make their lives better, their mind triggers emotions of love and thus they’re bound to love you and your business.
-This might in turn make them loyal to your brand and thus lifetime customers.
+This might make them loyal to your brand and, thus, lifetime customers.

 Remember, you should only tell true stories.
-The human mind is wired to detect unreal stories in a spur of a moment.
+The human mind is wired to detect unreal stories on the spur of the moment.
 So don’t get clever!